Russell Investments Policies, Practices and Procedures

 (9) Availability and Format of Documents (Alternative Formats)

 All documents required by the Accessibility Standards for Customer Service, including Russell Investments Accessibility Policy, notices of temporary disruptions, training records, and written feedback process are available upon request, subject to the Freedom of Information and Protection of Privacy Act ("FIPPA").
+We will provide our publications in alternative formats, upon request, in a timely manner, depending upon document specifications (e.g. length of document, format required).
 When providing these documents to a person with a disability, Russell Investments will endeavour to provide the document, or the information contained in the document, in a format that takes the person's disability into account.

 Russell Investments shall notify customers that the documents related to the Accessibility Standard for Customer Service are available upon request and in a format that takes into account the customer's disability.
 Notification will be given by posting the information in a conspicuous place owned and operated by Russell Investments, the website and/or any other reasonable method.
 In the event that a notification needs to be posted, the following information will be included unless it is not readily available or known: